laur89/docker-borg-mysql-backup/README.md

       -c CONTAINERS           space separated container names to stop for the backup process;
                               requires mounting the docker socket (-v /var/run/docker.sock:/var/run/docker.sock);
-                              note containers will be stopped in given order; after backup completion, containers are started in reverse order;
-      -r                      only back to remote borg repo (remote-only) -l                      only back to local borg repo (local-only) -P BORG_PRUNE_OPTS      overrides container env variable BORG_PRUNE_OPTS; only required when
+                              note containers will be stopped in given order; after backup completion, containers are started in reverse order; only containers that were stopped by the script will be re-started afterwards -r                      only back to remote borg repo (remote-only) -l                      only back to local borg repo (local-only) -P BORG_PRUNE_OPTS      overrides container env variable BORG_PRUNE_OPTS; only required when